-2019 Executive Compensation Decisions
+2020 Executive Compensation Decisions

-Freehold's 2019 business performance, and a continued challenging macro-environment with low commodity prices, influenced compensation decisions made in 2019.
-Freehold's allocation of Rife's G&A Costs remained at 48% in 2019, the same as 2018.
+Despite strong operational performance and efforts of Management, the continued challenging macro-environment with low commodity prices and emergence of the COVID-19 pandemic, impacted the Company's overall performance and results, which influenced compensation decisions made in 2020.
+Freehold's allocation of Rife's compensation programs remained at 48% in 2020, consistent with 2019.